-- Longer Power Reserve - The 48 hour power reserve allows you to take the watch off your wrist for longer periods of time before the mainspring becomes completely unwound.
+- Longer Power Reserve - The 48-hour power reserve allows you to take the watch off your wrist for a longer period of time before the mainspring becomes completely unwound.

 - Co-Axial Escapement - The Omega Co-Axial escapement allows you to wait longer intervals between regular servicing and mechanical maintenances.

 - Accuracy - The Omega Seamaster 300M is a COSC certified Chronometer.
-This means that it had gone through 3rd party chronometric testing to ensure an accuracy of -4/+6 seconds per day.
-Once this level of precision is achieved, it is awarded the designation of Chronometer.
+This means that it had gone through 3rd party chronometric testing to ensure accuracy of -4/+6 seconds per day.
+Once this level of precision is achieved, it is awarded the designation of the Chronometer.

 - Longer Warranty Period - Since shortly after introducing the Co-Axial escapement, Omega extended their warranty period to 5 years.

 - Brand Prestige - Omega's brand has more prestige than TAG Heuer and is a more internationally recognized brand compared to TAG Heuer.
 Omega is, in fact, the 2nd most recognized Swiss watch brand in the world with only one watchmaker, Rolex above them.

 - Resale Value - Omega typically sees a higher average resale value than a TAG Heuer.
-Of course many variable are considered when evaluating each watch and the model itself is often one of them.
+Of course, many variables are considered when evaluating each watch and the model itself is often one of them.